Leehudson514/Kickstarter-analysis/README.md

 ### Recommendations
 * Recommendation for additional tables and graphs focusing on duration, comparison of sub categories of theater genre, comparison of geographical location,
+* Collect more data on failed projects to determine what they have in common?

 * Two conclusions are made about the Theater Outcomes by Launch Date (2 pt).
 * One conclusion is made about the Outcomes based on Goals (2 pt).